shaunxcode/bling/README.md

 Useful when you just want a detached fragment you are going to append somewhere else subsequently.

 ##Options
 **appendTo**: the jquery obj/selector to which the tags should start being appended to.
-Defaults to "body".
+Defaults to false which facilitates allowing returning jquery obj containing created tags.

 **onCreate**: callback which is called once all tags have been created.
 Defaults to no-op.